Krish-Gaur-09/Expense-Tracker/README.md

 * Lists
 * Dictionaries
+* While Loop
-* Loops
+* For Loop
 * Conditional Statements
 * User Input
 * Type Conversion
+* List Methods
+* Dictionary Operations
 * Basic Data Processing

 ## How to Run

-1. Clone or download this repository.
+1. Download or clone this repository.
 2. Open the project folder.
 3. Run the following command: